Savages (Breathe Carolina song)

 "Savages" is a song by American electronic music group Breathe Carolina.
 It was released on November 25, 2013, as the lead single from their fourth studio album Savages.
-The song serves as the title track of their fourth album and is the first song released by the band since Kyle Even's departure.
+It is the first song released by the band since Kyle Even's departure.

 Composition

-"Savages" was written by David Schmitt, Kyle Even, Eric Armenta, Tommy Cooperman and Luis Bonet whilst production was handled by Ian Kirkpatrick who also co-wrote the song.
-The track still has the same sound as the group's last album incorporating mixes of a house-influenced drop, focusing heavily on the bass and a pulsing electronic beat with lyrics about youth and living life to its fullest.
+"Savages" was written by David Schmitt, Kyle Even, Eric Armenta, Tommy Cooperman and Luis Bonet whilst production was handled by Ian Kirkpatrick, who also co-wrote the song.
+Musically, it is described as dance-pop, EDM and electro-pop.
+The track incorporates mixes of a house-influenced drop, focusing heavily on the bass, with lyrics about youth and living life to its fullest.
 The group premiered a lyrics video to the song on November 26, 2013.
 The track runs at 126 BPM and is in the key of D major.
 In 2016, the group released a mashup remix to "Savages" for free along with another single "Giants" on Beatport.

 Reception

 "Savages" was received with mostly positive reviews.
 Andrew Wendowski of Music Mayhem Magazine gave a positive review calling the song "catchy and fun."
 He stated, "'Savages', I feel is very balanced vocally and instrumentally; there isn’t too much of one thing.
 I do like the song lyrically as well."
 Kriston McConnell of Under the Gun Review gave a mixed review complimenting the song for its "catchy, repetitive chorus," however was critical of the songs creativity.
 She ended off stating, "it's definitely fun and I certainly look forward to hearing what else they have in store for us, but I do not feel this is the best song they have put out in recent years."
+A staff writer at The Music magazine wrote that it is "a safe place for EDM lovers."
+However, criticized the overall execution and called the track "bland and boring."